ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

-   docker run --rm --entrypoint python3  jbarlow83/ocrmypdf -m pytest
+   docker run --rm --entrypoint python  jbarlow83/ocrmypdf -m pytest

 Accessing the shell
 ===================

-To use the bash shell in the Docker image:
+To use the shell in the Docker image:

 .. code-block:: bash

-   docker run -it --entrypoint bash  jbarlow83/ocrmypdf
+   docker run -it --entrypoint sh  jbarlow83/ocrmypdf

 Using the OCRmyPDF web service wrapper
 ======================================